Unwanted Paint and a Product Stewardship Solution

 Unwanted Paint and a Product Stewardship Solution …

 The Problem: Leftover paint is a high volume, costly, and wasted resource.
 Oil base paint is highly toxic and can have detrimental health and environmental impacts.

-estimated 64 million gallons of leftover consumer paint was generated in the
+Volume: An estimated 64 million gallons of leftover consumer paint was generated in the U.S. in 2000.

 Product Stewardship Solutions

 Paint manufacturers, retailers, and others can work together to reduce the amount of unwanted paint and manage leftover paint properly.

 Paint Take Back Programs: Manufacturers can set up statewide “take-back” locations to collect unwanted paint and increase the recycling rate of paint where possible.
 Local and state governments can help to publicize these programs.

 Legislation: There are several states that have enacted Product Stewardship legislation for paint in the U.S. and many provinces in Canada.
 Typically, the paint manufacturer finances and provides the take back program via a Product Stewardship organization such as PaintCare.
 An “assessment” is included in the price of the product that the consumer pays when they buy their paint.
 The manufacturer is responsible for meeting specific performance goals such as providing convenient, accessible collection locations throughout the state.
 Local and state governments help to publicize the program while retailers and consumers take an active role in ensuring that paint is properly recycled.